Salem, Tamil Nadu: Administration and politics

 Salem is the headquarters of Salem district.
 The town was constituted as a municipality in 1867, and was upgraded to a special-grade municipality in 1979 and to a municipal corporation on 1 April 1994.
-The Salem municipal corporation has 72 wards, each with an elected councillor.
-The functions of the municipal corporation are divided into six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology (IT).
-All six departments are governed by a municipal commissioner.
-Legislative power is vested in the 60-member council, headed by an elected chairperson and assisted by a deputy chairperson.
+The city is organised into 72 wards, each represented by an elected councillor.
+The Salem Municipal Corporation is headed by a mayor, who is elected by the councillors.
+The administration is governed by a municipal commissioner, and it is divided into six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology.

-State Assembly

-In 2008, the constituencies of Salem were redrawn as Salem North, Salem South and Salem West.
-The city elects the three members to the Tamil Nadu Legislative Assembly once every five years.
-Present MLAs are R. Rajendran (Salem North) from Dravida Munnetra Kazhagam, Arul Ramadoss (Salem West) from Pattali Makkal Katchi and E. Balasubramanian (Salem South) from All India Anna Dravida Munnetra Kazhagam.

-Parliament

-The city is part of the Salem Lok Sabha constituency.
-The current Member of Parliament from the constituency is T. M. Selvaganapathy from the DMK.

-Law enforcement
+Prior to 2008, the city was part of the Salem I and Salem II assembly constituencies.
+Since 2008, the city accommodates three constituencies- Salem North, Salem South and Salem West, that elect members to the Tamil Nadu Legislative Assembly.
+The city is part of the Salem constituency that elects its member to the Lok Sabha.

 Law and order is maintained by the Salem city subdivision of the Tamil Nadu Police, headed by a Police commissioner.
 Special units include prohibition enforcement, district crime, social justice and human rights, district crime records and a district-level special branch headed by a superintendent of police.

-Salem Central Prison which is located at Hastampatti, serves as the central prison for Salem district.
+The Salem Central Prison which is located at Hastampatti, and serves as the central prison for Salem district.
 Constructed in 1862, it is one of the oldest prisons in India and has a capacity of 1431 inmates.